weprovide/valet-plus/readme.md

 ## Xdebug

-Xdebug can make your environment slower.
-That's why we allow to fully enable / disable it.
-It works on port `9000`.
+Xdebug support is build in.
+It works on port `9000` after you enable it.

 Enable Xdebug: